garis/Akamai-Splunk-API-integration/README.md

 | conf_domains | akamai:json_conf | Akamai Edge DNS Zone and GTM Management API v2 add on for Splunk |
 | prolexic_events | akamai:json_event | Akamai Prolexic Analytics APIv2 events add on for Splunk |

 *akamai:json_metrics* and *akamai:json_event* are designed to be resistant to network problems.
-If the API or the connectivity fails the next ones are able to recover what wasn't logged before.
+If the API or the connectivity fails the next scheduled run is  able to recover what wasn't logged before.

 ## akamai:json_metrics